gdayori/infragistics-wpf-workshop/README.md

-# Ignite UI for Angular hands-on workshop
+# Infragistics WPF hands-on workshop

 ## About this workshop